L3-N0X/obsidian-marker/README.md

 Welcome to this Obsidian PDF to Markdown Converter!
 This plugin brings the power of advanced PDF conversion directly into your Obsidian vault.
 By leveraging the capabilities of Marker through a self-hosted API or by using the hosted solution on [datalab.to](https://www.datalab.to/), this plugin offers a seamless way to transform your PDFs into rich, formatted Markdown files, with support for tables, formulas and more!

 > [!IMPORTANT]
-> This plugin requires a Marker API endpoint to function.
-Without an endpoint, the application won't work.
+> This plugin requires a Marker API endpoint, a paid account for datalab or the python api of marker to work.
+Without an endpoint, the application can't convert anything.

 You can find the related repositories here:

-- [Marker Project](https://github.com/VikParuchuri/marker) (AI model for PDF conversion)
+- [Marker Project](https://github.com/VikParuchuri/marker) (AI model for PDF conversion + Simple Python API)
-- [Marker API](https://github.com/adithya-s-k/marker-api) (API for self-hosting the conversion service)
+- [datalab.to](https://www.datalab.to/) (Hosted API for the Marker AI model, provided by the developer himself)
 - [Marker API Docker Container](https://hub.docker.com/r/wirawan/marker-api) (Container for self-hosting, needs Nvidia GPU)
-- [datalab.to](https://www.datalab.to/) (Hosted API for the Marker AI model, provided by the developer himself)
+- [Marker API](https://github.com/adithya-s-k/marker-api) (API for self-hosting the conversion service)

 ## 🚀 Features